Eric

 By Eric Normand

 You might think that the life of a touring musician is easy – performing for thousands of screaming fans, sleeping late, eating at catering, free booze, lounging around all day on a million-dollar tour bus.
 While some, or all of this might be true depending on what tour you’re on, there are many other factors at play that can make the life of a traveling musician somewhat less than glamorous.
 Being away from your family, lack of privacy (rarely is there a moment on the road that you are not in the company of others), less than ideal sleeping conditions, and, believe it or not, too much free time, just to name a few.
-These factors can lead to a slew of problems – fatigue, depression, 1002131216over eating, and overindulgence.
+These factors can lead to a slew of problems – fatigue, depression, over eating, and overindulgence.

 My recent outing with the Peach Pickers as an opening act on the Luke Bryan Farm Tour turned out to be a great experience and (thanks to a few forward thinking folks in Luke’s camp) a successful experiment in healthy living on the road.
 It turns out that several members from Luke’s band have built a daily gym run into their touring schedule, an activity that is open to the musicians and the opening bands, as well.
 Every day around 10:30 AM, anywhere between six and ten of us would pile into a runner van for a short ride to a local gym.
 Once at the gym many of us did our own thing, activities ranging from treadmill to circuit training to stretching and yoga.